The Anderson’s Maple Syrup Family

 Maple forests are only found in the northeast quarter of the North American continent.
 The trees thrive only in a specific region from New England to Minnesota and the Canadian provinces that border on those states.
 Some small maple forests may also be found as far south as Kentucky and Virginia.
 As a result, other regions know very little about the difference between pure maple syrup and imitation maple syrup that is found side by side in grocery stores.
 Always look at the ingredients.
 If there are none listed, or if only pure maple syrup is listed, then you have the best sweetener nature has given us.
 If there are ingredients listed other than pure maple syrup, put it back!
 It is not the pure maple syrup that is so great on your pancakes!

 Color is an important factor in grading and classifying maple syrup.
-The top grade is Golden Color with Delicate Taste.
+The lightest grade is called Golden Color with Delicate Taste.
 This syrup is very pale in color with a mild maple flavor.
-Most people who are not real maple syrup connoisseurs do not like this grade as much as the next two grades.
 Amber Color with a Rich Flavor is a little darker in color than the Golden, but still has a mild flavor.
-Dark Color with a Robust Flavor is, of course, a little darker yet, but is not so dark that you cannot see through it and is fairly light compared to commercial/industrial syrup.
+Dark Color with a Robust Flavor.
+It is, of course, a little darker yet, but is not so dark that you cannot see through it.
+This last grade has been known by several names like commercial, industrial, and grade B it is now called Very Dark with Strong Flavor.
 Dark and Amber are the two most popular grades.
-They are flavorful, but not over-powering like the commercial/industrial grades.
-Finally, commercial/industrial grade syrup has a very strong flavor and is generally darker in color.
-It is great for cooking, baking and flavoring, but many feel it is too strong a flavor for pancakes.
-Each of these grades of syrup are made the same way.
-The time of season the syrup was made and the condition of the sap collected will cause these variations in grade.
-Anderson’s Maple Syrup, Inc. makes sure that our Grade A syrups are always between Amber and Dark in color and have a good Robust flavor.
+They are flavorful, but not over-powering like the very dark grade or mild like the Amber.
+We feel the very dark grade is great for cooking, baking, and flavoring and although many feel it is too strong a flavor for pancakes or waffles some people prefer it.

 Thank you for visiting our website and if you have any questions please call or email.